How meat and poultry fit in your healthy diet

 - Skim ahead.
 Make dishes in which you cook the meat in liquid, such as soups and stews, a day or two in advance and then refrigerate.
 As the dish chills, the fat hardens on the top and you can easily skim it off.

 - Drain the fat.
-After cooking ground meat, drain the fat from the pan and rinse the meat with hot water.
+After cooking ground beef or poultry, drain the fat from the pan and rinse the meat with hot water.
 Blot the meat with a paper towel to remove any remaining fat and the water.

 - Watch serving sizes.
-Reducing your portion size reduces your fat and cholesterol intake.
-Choose 3 ounces (85 grams) of meat.
+Reducing your portion size decreases the amount of fat and cholesterol in your diet.
+If you choose to eat meat, aim for no more than 3 ounces (85 grams) per meal, no more than a couple of times a week.
 That's about the size of a deck of cards.
 Three ounces also equals half of a boneless, skinless chicken breast, or one skinless chicken leg with thigh, or two thin slices of lean roast beef.

 Eating meat and poultry in moderation

 The Dietary Guidelines for Americans recommends that most people cut back on saturated fat, which comes mainly from animal sources of food, such as red meat and poultry.
-When you do eat meat and poultry, choose lean versions.
-Also, consider eating fish and seafood more often — at least twice a week — instead of meat and poultry.
-Try a few meatless meals, too.
+When you do eat meat and poultry, choose lean cuts.
+Include fish and seafood in the menu more often — at least twice a week — instead of meat and poultry.
+Try eating more plant-based meals and consider eating one meatless meal each week.
+Remember that legumes, such as beans, lentils and peas, as well as nuts and seeds are also rich in protein.

 That's not to say you can't enjoy meat and poultry if you choose.
 But keep it healthy by selecting lean cuts and using low-fat cooking methods.